DavesCodeMusings/school-coding-lab/rpi/fleet/Fleet-HOWTO.md

 _Figure 8: The Pi's new IP address_

 ## Testing the PiFi Access Point Functionality
-To make sure everything is working as expected, let's take a quick look at what you can and cannot do on a this isolated student network.
+To make sure everything is working as expected, take a quick look at what you can and cannot do on a this isolated student network.

 First connect a Chromebook, Windows, Mac, or Linux laptop to the PiFi access point.
 How you do this depends on your particular device, but it's usually a matter of selecting the access point name (PiFi) from a list and entering the default password (P@ssw0rd) to get connected.